 Features to note:

-Reporting tools allow you to measure, analyze, and track your customer experience and help desk agents’ performance.
+A helpdesk should have reporting tools that allow you to measure, analyze, and track your customer experience and helpdesk agents’ performance.
 They should bring your metrics into a single, interactive dashboard you can use to make real decisions and improve your bottom line.

 Features to note: